SMITHsharon/wysiwyg/readme.md

 1. Created an array of objects, `famePeople`, that represent famous people
 2. Created a text input in the DOM
 3. Beneath that, created a container, block element in your DOM, id=`peopleContainer`
-4. Created a DOM element for each of the objects inside the container; id=`eachPerson; style for `person` elements is discretionary
+4. Created a DOM element for each of the objects inside the container; style for `person` elements is discretionary

 #### `css` stylings